State defaults in the United States: State defaults in the 1840s

 In the 19th century, the prospect of state bankruptcies was real.
 After the Panic of 1837, eight states defaulted on canal and railway debt in the year 1841, including Pennsylvania's default in 1841.

+State defaults in the 1860s

 Many states defaulted on their obligations after the Civil War, as required by the Fourteenth Amendment.

-1933 Arkansas Default
+1933 Arkansas default

 The 1933 Arkansas default was the last default by a state in the United States.
 It was also the only default after the adoption of the 14th Amendment and the Jurisdiction and Removal Act of 1875, which drastically increased the power of federal courts over state matters.